 Set forth below is a line graph comparing the yearly percentage change in the cumulative total stockholder return on the Company's Common Stock against the cumulative total return of the S&P Small Capitalization Index and a peer group (the "Peer Group") of the Company for the five prior years.
-The Peer Group consists of Barnes Group Inc., Strategic Distribution, Inc., SunSource Inc., Premier Farnell PLC and NCH Corporation.
-Vallen Corporation, which was included in the Peer Group in last year's Proxy Statement, ceased to be a public company when it was acquired in November 2000.
+The Peer Group consists of Barnes Group Inc., Strategic Distribution, Inc. and NCH Corporation.
+Premier Farnell PLC which was included in the Peer Group in last year's Proxy Statement, ceased to be a peer when the North American Industrial Products Division of Premier Farnell PLC was sold to the Company in March 2001.
+SunSource Inc. which was included in the Peer Group in last year's Proxy Statement, ceased to be a peer when it was acquired by Allied Capital C.P. in September 2001.